It Takes More Than a Pretty Face to Fall in Love: Live-action film

 A live-action film adaptation was announced on July 19, 2024.
-It will be produced by Asmik Ace and Robot and directed by Saiji Yakumo, based on a screenplay by Kisa Miura.
-Kōji Endō will compose the music, and Asmik Ace will distribuite the film.
+It was produced by Asmik Ace and Robot and directed by Saiji Yakumo, based on a screenplay by Kisa Miura.
+Kōji Endō composed the music, and Asmik Ace distributed the film.
 The film premiered in Japanese theaters on March 7, 2025.

 Reception

 The series won the BookLive Award at the 2022 Tsutaya Comic Awards.